adm-j/setup_GBDK/README.md

 This was written for LINUX.
 This will NOT work on windows, though I expect if you want to use Windows you should be able to use WSL.
 No 3rd party libraries, just run it.

-It creates a main.c, build.sh, .gitignore and readme files. build.sh is a simple bash script which will compile your main.c file using GDBK.
+It creates a basic project which can be compiled to display "hello world!", included is a python written make.py which can be run to compile a debug or release build, and a few directories setup ready to go.

 To use this, all you need to do is place this script in your taget directory for the project and run it.
 Make sure you install GBDK first - see https://gbdk-2020.github.io/gbdk-2020/